Management

 Note

-- have learnt Chinese Language for less than six years while receiving primary and secondary education; OR
+have learnt Chinese Language for less than six years while receiving primary and secondary education;

 Year 3 (Senior Year) Entry:

-- Holders of an Associate Degree or a Higher Diploma in a similar or relevant discipline from a recognised tertiary institution in Hong Kong with a cumulative GPA of 2.0 or above or equivalent.
+• Holders of an Associate Degree or a Higher Diploma in a similar or relevant discipline from a recognized tertiary institution in Hong Kong with a cumulative GPA of 2.0 or above or equivalent.

 Mature Applicants: